salmayasser23/Gym-Management-System-API/README.md

 ## Authentication and Authorization

-The API uses JWT authentication.
+The API uses JWT authentication with the access token stored in an HTTP-only cookie.

 ### Login Endpoint